inseven/bookmarks/README.md

 In order to make continuous integration easy the `scripts/build.sh` script builds the full project, including submitting the macOS app for notarization.
 In order to run this script (noting that you probably don't want to use it for regular development cycles), you'll need to configure your environment accordingly, by setting the following environment variables:

-- `IOS_CERTIFICATE_BASE64` -- base64 encoded PKCS 12 certificate for iOS App Store builds (see above for details)
+- `APPLE_DISTRIBUTION_CERTIFICATE_BASE64` -- base64 encoded PKCS 12 certificate for iOS App Store builds (see above for details)
-- `IOS_CERTIFICATE_PASSWORD` -- password used to protect the iOS certificate
+- `APPLE_DISTRIBUTION_CERTIFICATE_PASSWORD` -- password used to protect the iOS certificate
 - `MACOS_DEVELOPER_INSTALLER_CERTIFICATE` -- base64 encoded PKCS 12 certificate for macOS Developer ID builds (see above for details)
 - `MACOS_DEVELOPER_INSTALLER_CERTIFICATE_PASSWORD` -- password used to protect the macOS certificate
 - `APPLE_API_KEY` -- base64 encoded App Store Connect API key (see https://appstoreconnect.apple.com/access/api)